Interpretive Speaking

 About Diane

-Diane Cullen has a Bachelor of Arts degree in Communications from Taylor University.
-She has taught classes such as Speech (writing and delivery), Interpretive Speaking (bringing literature to life), Career Paths (with resume writing), and Biblical Leadership at Cornerstone for eight years.
-This year she will also be team teaching American Literature/Great Books.
-Previously, Diane led Truth Advocates Speech and Debate Club for nine years teaching students the art of writing and speaking (platform, interpretive, and limited prep speaking) and how to debate.
+Diane Cullen has a Bachelor of Arts degree in Communications and Business from Taylor University.
+She has taught at Cornerstone for nine years classes such as Speech, Debate, Literature, Life Skills, Career Planning, and Theater.
+Previously, Diane led Truth Advocates Speech and Debate Club for nine years teaching students the art of writing, speaking, and debate.
 She has judged and given feedback on hundreds of speeches and debates.
 She also served as Indiana State Representative for NCFCA (National Christian Forensics and Communications Association) running competitive tournaments for a six-state region.
 She taught Career Decision making at IUS for fifteen years.
 While at IUS, Diane was the Internship Coordinator and taught students how to write resumes and interview.
-She has also written for the Southeast Outlook newspaper and is currently writing her first book.
 She is a certified administrator for the Myers Briggs Type Indicator personality/career assessment.
+She loves helping students develop their giftings and develop skills for the future.

 Diane homeschooled her five children who have graduated from high school and college.
-In her free time, she enjoys reading, discussing good books, hiking, kayaking, and spending time with friends and family.
+In her free time, she enjoys reading, designing homes, discussing good books, hiking, kayaking, and spending time with friends and family.